 Due to the crowds at this place, efficiency is key.
 Therefore, you’ll pay for the meal before the food arrives.
 In addition, the tables are cleaned up within 15 seconds of a group leaving.

-Address: 29 Myeongdong 10-gil, Myeongdong 2(i)-ga, Jung-gu, Seoul, South Korea
+- Main location: 29 Myeongdong 10-gil, Myeongdong 2(i)-ga, Jung-gu, Seoul, South Korea

-5. Yoognae Restaurant (유가네)
+4. Yoognae Restaurant (유가네)